mivulenelson/ubuntu-server-and-penetration-testing-with-kali-linux/README.md

-this project all me learning details in both the ubnut server and penetration testing with kali linux
+this project includes all my learning details in both the ubuntu server and penetration testing with kali linux